GetYourGuide

 We pulled reviews from our database, and quickly realized that we could not pre-determine typos or the number of characters shown for each review, which made it difficult to control the visual layout on devices.
 That, and we didn't know how customers would react to the quality of the reviews.
 Would typos affect trust and conversion?

-Research indicated that typos in reviews actually helped because customers felt secure that a real person experienced the activity and wrote the content.
+Research indicated that typos in reviews actually helped because customers felt reassured that a real person experienced the activity and wrote the content.

 -